Vrilliant/LCARS-For-Wordpress/README.md

 Where Microsoft tried suing Apple for look and feel infringement of their user interface, where they summarily lost the case.
-This established legal precendent, and protects ANY AND ALL WORKS we do as individuals based on the LCARS interface we saw in Star Trek.
+This established legal precendent, and protects ANY AND ALL WORKS we do as individuals based on the LCARS look and feel we saw in Star Trek.

 Now as a final aside.
 There's a little blurb in patent law which states "A patent is essentially a limited monopoly whereby the patent holder is granted the exclusive right to make, use, and sell the patented innovation